For many supporters, Trump is a thing called hope

 The nation woke up Wednesday morning to learn just how starkly divided it has grown: Hillary Clinton won the popular vote by less than 200,000 ballots.
 But Trump won battleground states that had voted for Obama twice.
 Thousands of registered Democrats, including many former union workers from the mines and factories, crossed party lines and sided with Trump.

-For example, in Dunn County, where Shay Chamberlin lives, Obama beat Mitt Romney 53 percent to 46 percent in 2012, and John McCain 57 percent to 42 percent four years earlier.
+For example, in Dunn County, Wisconsin, where Shay Chamberlain lives, Obama beat Mitt Romney 53 percent to 46 percent in 2012, and John McCain 57 percent to 42 percent four years earlier.
 But it flipped to back Donald Trump, 52 percent to 41 percent, over Clinton.

 Scott Hiltgen, a 66-year-old small business owner in Wisconsin, called Washington a “cesspool” of career politicians, aware of and indifferent to the plight of the American worker.